robotology/walking-teleoperation/docs/FrameDescriptions.md

-**This documentation provides the descriptions of the frames and devices associated with the teleoperation framework:**
+**This documentation provides the description of the frames and devices associated with the teleoperation framework:**

 ## Inertial Frame